Keiki Cloning Paste – A lot of conversation is currently happening on Social Media regarding the effects of Keiki paste on plants.

 - Mystery Philodendron

-Let us now briefly introduce our test subjects:
+Let me now briefly introduce our test subjects (results updated!):

 Phalaenopsis orchid or moth orchid

 The Keiki paste was originally made for orchids and works best on Phalaenopsis orchids.

 Moth orchids are epiphytes and grow on trees and other plants.